Category: Skills

 Realistic training scenarios where soldiers are more likely to be hurt, even killed, deliver better field outcomes and potentially save more lives in battle.
 However, training staff are often discouraged from designing realistic trainings to avoid harming soldiers and disciplinary repercussions themselves.

-In the US, the National Cave Rescue Commission requires locking carabiners in training which likely increases safety in chaotic training scenarios.
-In Hungary however, cave rescuers believe it’s more realistic to have a non-locking carabiner on their short cowstail.
-Hungarian cavers train with this choice in mind exercising more care when necessary.
-Form your own opinions, they may look like:
+In Hungary, cave rescuers believe it’s more realistic to have a non-locking carabiner on their short cowstail.
+Hungarian cavers train with this choice in mind, exercising extra care during chaotic situations.

 Best of both worlds?
 Pictured is a locking carabiner that can be easily clipped or unclipped.
-Everything has drawbacks, this carabiner is heavy, expensive, and potentially too large to clip old hangers.
+Everything has drawbacks, this carabiner is heavy, expensive, and potentially too large to clip some hangers.
 Many varieties of easily manipulated carabiners exist.
 Dual-action auto-lockers are another example.

 Why dynamic rope?